xsoloking/k8s-gerrit-/README.md

 components installed by them.
 The cluster should not be used for other purposes to minimize unforeseen interactions.

-These tests require a storage class with ReadWriteMany access mode within the cluster.
+These tests require a storage class with ReadWriteOnce access mode within the cluster.
 The name of the storage class has to be provided with the `--rwm-storageclass`-option (default: `shared-storage`).